RosalieKlein8/RosalieKlein8/README.md

 - 👋 Hi, I’m @RosalieKlein8
 - 👀 I’m interested in anime, hiking, and swimming.
 - 🌱 I’m currently learning PHP.
-- 📫 You can reach me at rrklein@wccnet.edu.
+- 📫 You can reach me at rosalierklein@gmail.com

 <!---
 RosalieKlein8/RosalieKlein8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.